 Introduction

 India is the world’s second-largest producer of rice, with the Kharif season accounting for 84% of the country total rice production.
 The Rabi season accounts for 9% of the country's total rice production.
 The Kharif season saw a significant increase in rice cultivation, with the area sown increasing from 38,919 thousand hectares in 2019 to 41,195.80 thousand hectares in 2023.
 The country agricultural production capacity has shown consistent growth over the past decades, with major rice growing states including West Bengal, Uttar Pradesh, Andhra Pradesh, Tamil Nadu, Bihar, Chhattisgarh, and Odisha.
 India has emerged as the world's largest rice exporter in the last decade, with rice production surged by 40% since 2010.
 India exports more than 4 million tons of basmati to various markets, including Iran, Iraq, Yemen, Saudi Arabia, the United Arab Emirates, and the United States.
 However, weather conditions in these markets could influence trade prices.
 India is responsible for about 40% of the global rice trade, with banned items amounting to 15%.
 The decision to ban rice exports has implications for the food security of 1.4 billion people.
 India's rice exports need to be viewed in a proper historical and setting to ensure the food security of its 1.4 billion people.
-(CMIE, as on 29 September 2023)
+(CMIE, as on 29 September 2023).

 Chhattisgarh, India's 26th state, covers 138 Lakh ha. and has a rich bio-diverse area with 63.4 Lakh ha. under forest cover.
 With a population of 2.55 Crore, 70% are engaged in agriculture, with 37.46 Lakh farm families.
 Major Kharif crops include Paddy, Soybean, Urd & Arhar, and Rabi crops Chickpea, wheat and Lathyrus.
 Chhattisgarh is working on increasing double cropped areas, diversifying cropping patterns, and improving income from Agro-based small-scale enterprises (Directorate of Agriculture and Farmer Welfare Govt. of Chhattisgarh).